alexfernandez/alexfernandez.github.io/permanent/standalone-cv.md

 ## Education

-I learned programming as a hobby and have never had any formal training as a programmer.
+I learned programming as a hobby, and have never had any formal training as a programmer.

 ### University